 EW’s A Twin Peaks Podcast put out an episode covering Parts Three and Four, as well as an interview with Damon Lindeloff.
 The hosts think Part Three is Lynch’s personal nostalgia being explored through the purple space, they notice the yellow and gold popping up but don’t explore it, and they love (and want to see more of) Robert Forester.
 They wonder if we’re ever going to get the Cooper we remember or will it be a fully-integrated Cooper by the end of this series?
 In the Lindeloff interview, they discuss his time at the premier event.
 He and John Thorne had some word, but the paraphrased words of David Nevins were the highlight: you have to watch the first four hours to understand how to watch it.
 The hosts unpacked and dissected their expectations, and the show re-taught them what Twin Peaks wants us to know what it is now.
 (They also throw out a guess that John Justice Wheeler is the billionaire, which should thrill the Woolhouse Boys.)
 The last half of the interview covered the Leftovers, a show I am definitely intrigued by.

 Fire Talk With Me covered Parts Three and Four with an episode each.
 The hosts made notes before their shows this week rather than their traditional off-the-cuff reactions.
-They consider what the eyeless woman did a sacrifice for Coop, and they note the Ronnie Rocket line as well as put it in some context.
-They’re all in that Cooper’s quest so far is a rebirth metaphor and that Coop’s a child right now.
+They consider what the eyeless woman did a sacrifice for Coop, and they note the Ronnie Rocket line and put it in some context.
+They’re all in that Cooper’s quest so far is a rebirth metaphor, and that Coop’s a child right now.
 And if you’re a child, you’re not ready for coffee.

-Bookhouse Podcast covered Parts Three and Four with their episode, and did not have their details straight per usual (when referring to Tamara Preston she’s “the one who pretty much authored the book”, meaning Secret History, which she didn’t).
-Despite those shortcomings they did pretty well talking through the pros and cons of Bobby as a police officer, the state of objectification in Twin Peaks, and is one of the few podcasts who worry about Albert’s role in things and his good guy alignment.
+Bookhouse Podcast covered Parts Three and Four with their episode and did not have their details straight per usual (when referring to Tamara Preston she’s “the one who pretty much authored the book”, meaning Secret History, which she didn’t).
+Despite those shortcomings, they did pretty well talking through the pros and cons of Bobby as a police officer, the state of objectification in Twin Peaks, and one of the few podcasts who worry about Albert’s role in things his good guy alignment.

 Twin Peaks Log put out an episode each for Parts Three and Four.
-They noticed the muted color palate that’s slightly off-putting, and the fact that Rancho Rosa means pink house.
+They noticed the muted color palette that’s slightly off-putting and the fact that Rancho Rosa means pink house.
 They go a bit into Cole’s issues with objectification but think Cole’s great overall.
 And they’ve got a hell of an angle for an alternate choice to the male body in the Ruth Davenport murder: Dougie Milford.
-It’s a bit wacky but I have an idea how it could be totally plausible.
+It’s a bit wacky, but I have an idea of how it could be totally plausible.

 How’s Annie Podcast put out two podcasts earlier that covered their experience with the original series (including the Audrey relationship issues), Fire Walk With Me, and Secret History of Twin Peaks.
-In this week’s episode they covered Parts One and Two.
-They read a passage from Secret History to connect explicitly to the glass box (a nice touch), explored Mathew Lillard as a surprise (and dealing with the much-younger-him Scream flashbacks that were unsettling in a time way), and gave tribute to the Log Lady.
+In this week’s episode, they covered Parts One and Two.
+They read a passage from Secret History to connect explicitly to the glass box (a nice touch), explored Mathew Lillard as a surprise (and dealing with the much-younger-him Scream flashbacks that were unsettling in a timely way), and gave tribute to the Log Lady.
 The hosts also discussed Albert’s roll in things, the lodges, Fire Walk With Me, and even brought in Leland’s and Bob’s culpability, all the chestnuts.
-And they kept it under an hour and a half.
-This one’s off to a good start.
+And they kept it under an hour and a half—this one is off to a good start.

 Twin Peaks The Return put out an episode each for Parts Two and Three so far, both with sound design aficionado Eloise Ross as their guest.
 They describe DoppelCooper as being rampant want, the exact opposite of our Cooper.
 They noted the diversity issues with the eyeless Asian woman in Part Three, and note that Joan Chen (in her in-character letter to Lynch requesting inclusion in the Return) understands Twin Peaks better than any of us.
 They point out how MacLachlan is doing amazing unheard-of work on this show, and heavily suspect Coop will never get back to his old self.

 The Twin Peaks Podcast covered Parts Three and Four in this week’s episode and Matt feels so alone that he’s not really loving the Twin Peaks stuff.
 The Eraserhead time at the front of Part Three almost made him tap out.
 They find it incredulous that no one cares that Dougie changed into the Good Dale.
-The hosts overall worry about the slowness making Andy, Lucy and Hawk look like bad actors, and things like the who can hold their puke the longest contest.
-They find Evil Coop vs. Coop narratively exciting but have a lot of trepidation of its execution.
-They did like how DoppelCoop seemed completely unaware how crazy his excuses sounded to the agents, and one of their feedbackers dropped in this interesting detail: when Sam was talking to Tracy about the anonymous billionaire, a music cue of Audrey’s was nestled into the soundtrack.
-If this is the case, that’s QUITE the interesting tell.
-Hopefully this crew gets past their expectations to acceptance because otherwise the next few months are going to be a long time for the granddaddy of Twin Peaks podcasts.
+The hosts worry about the slowness making Andy, Lucy and Hawk look like bad actors and things like the who can hold their puke the longest contest.
+They find Evil Coop vs Coop narratively exciting but have a lot of trepidation of its execution.
+They did like how DoppelCoop seemed completely unaware of how crazy his excuses sounded to the agents, and one of their feedbackers dropped in this interesting detail.
+When Sam talked to Tracy about the anonymous billionaire, a music cue of Audrey’s was nestled into the soundtrack.
+If this is the case, that’s QUITE the interesting tale.
+Hopefully, this crew gets past their expectations to acceptance because otherwise, the next few months will be a long time for the granddaddy of Twin Peaks podcasts.

 There Will Be Drinking Recaps Twin Peaks made two episodes this week each covering Parts Three and Four.
-They wonder if all the Coops are sharing the same soul, do a bit deciding on the roadhouse clientele and the bands that are dead inside enough to play there, and love Jade the most.
+They wonder if all the Coops share the same soul, do a bit deciding on the roadhouse clientele and the bands that are dead inside enough to play there and love Jade the most.

 Formica Table made one episode covering Parts Three and Four.
-One of the hosts felt like it was references to Lynch’s previous work rather than new work, and they loved both Bobby’s introduction and career path.
-They also feel like the Wally Brando scene was (in a runner-up to quote of the week) “a post modernist dad joke”, as well as brilliant thanks to Robert Forster.
+One of the hosts felt like it was referencing Lynch’s previous work rather than new work, and they loved both Bobby’s introduction and career path.
+They also feel like the Wally Brando scene was (in a runner-up to quote of the week) “a postmodernist dad joke”, as well as brilliant thanks to Robert Forster.

 Twin Peaks Peeks made a CLASSIC intro soundbite before jumping into their episode’s coverage of Parts Three and Four.
-Dougie raised a ton of questions all by himself, not to mention that he has a real life beyond his creation.
-The hosts think the purple room could be the Lodges’ version of the glass box, and noticed how Coop spent his entire time in the lodge being led around by beautiful women.
-And they’re the only podcast this week to ask the question: they wonder (since Lynch is revisiting and wish fulfilling his previous work) if Audrey will have lived out her original Mulholland Drive Hollywood dreams and we’ll find her in LA.
-They think the Hawk/Andy/Lucy scene was highly exciting and wonderful, and thinks Forster plays a strong, great character.
+Dougie raised a ton of questions all by himself, not to mention that he has a real-life beyond his creation.
+The hosts think the purple room could be the Lodges’ version of the glass box and noticed how Coop spent his entire time in the lodge being led around by beautiful women.
+And they’re the only podcast this week to ask the question: they wonder (since Lynch is revisiting and wish-fulfilling his previous work) if Audrey will have lived out her original Mulholland Drive Hollywood dreams and we’ll find her in LA.
+They think the Hawk/Andy/Lucy scene was exhilarating and wonderful and thinks Forster plays a strong, great character.
 Also, Janey-E mothering Cooper means SOMETHING.
 A lovely show as always, you should make time for this team.

-Boob Tube Buddies put out an episode covering Parts Three and Four, with a listener interview covering the topic of Chaos Magic (that implied Lynch has harnessed the numbers and groupthink to create his view of the universe).
-Most of the episode commentary covers what others did, but they specifically pinpointed Dougie’s wardrobe as 70s era (and that means he and DoppelCoop share two sides of the same wardrobe era).
+Boob Tube Buddies put out an episode covering Parts Three and Four, with a listener interview covering the topic of Chaos Magic (that implied Lynch had harnessed the numbers and groupthink to create his view of the universe).
+Most of the episode commentary covers what others did.
+Still, they specifically pinpointed Dougie’s wardrobe as 70s era (and that means he and DoppelCoop share two sides of the same wardrobe era).

 AND IF YOU ONLY LISTEN TO ONE PODCAST THIS WEEK IT SHOULD BE:

-Time For Cherry Pie & Coffee (a subheading of the Time For Cakes and Ale podcast) made a podcast clocking in at 2:42:03 this week but it’s a good one.
-It covers Parts Three and Four as well as a half hour at the end delving into The Secret History of Twin Peaks.
+Time For Cherry Pie & Coffee (a subheading of the Time For Cakes and Ale podcast) made podcast clocks in at 2:42:03 this week, but it’s a good one.
+It covers Parts Three and Four and a half-hour at the end delving into The Secret History of Twin Peaks.
 They wonder if Phyllis Hastings is a decoy like Dougie Jones because they read an interview with the guy who played the Jumping Man in Fire Walk With Me, whose only directions from Lynch was “you are a talisman brought to life.”
 They make the Arthurian and Secret History connections I can only dream about doing since I’ve taken on this podcast beat, and they get existential about Lucy’s joke of an issue with the thermostat being an underlying theme of this new Twin Peaks: Does reality exist if no one’s there to observe it.
-The hosts don’t think the different scenes are happening concurrently on the timeline, Windom Earle might just be the voice DoppelCooper was speaking to in Part Two, and maybe Hank the Maintenance Man has the Secret History dossier in his bag from the Ruth Davenport murder scene.
-I spoiled some of their show here, but not all of it, and I swear to god these two hosts have some kind of mind meld going on with me.
+The hosts don’t think the different scenes are happening concurrently on the timeline, Windom Earle might just be the voice DoppelCooper was speaking to in Part Two.
+Maybe Hank the Maintenance Man has the Secret History dossier in his bag from the Ruth Davenport murder scene.
+I spoiled some of their show here, but not all of it, and I swear to god these two hosts have some kind of mind-meld going on with me.
 They think outside the norm, do the work, and explain themselves well.
 What’s not to like?